-Ms. Tjemsland is an associate in the Litigation Department and a member of the Native American Law practice.
+Ms. Tjemsland is an associate in the Litigation Department and a member of the Native American Law and Communications, Internet and Technology practices.

 A descendant of the Jamestown S’Klallam Tribe, Ms. Tjemsland has represented tribes before state and federal trial and appellate courts, and before the US Supreme Court, on issues including sovereign immunity, land-into-trust, federal preemption, and reservation status.